-- Despite fluctuations in RBA interest rates since 2006, banks' NIMs have contracted steadily. - Banks have competed on deposit and lending rates, resulting in lower margins and favourable customer outcomes.
+- Despite fluctuations in the cash rate since 2006, banks' NIMs have contracted steadily. - Banks have competed on deposit and lending rates, resulting in lower margins and favourable customer outcomes.

 While the RBA cash rate has fluctuated, banks' NIMs have decreased